cncf/wg-serverless/workflow/spec/spec.md

       "description": "Kind of start definition"
     },
     "schedule": {
-      "description": "If kind is scheduled, define when the starting state is or becomes active", "$ref": "#/definitions/schedule"
+      "description": "If kind is scheduled, define when the starting task is or becomes active", "$ref": "#/definitions/schedule"
     }
   },